krt1k/GitCatcher/README.md

     sudo bash init.sh
     ```

-4. The initialization script will prompt you to enter the Git repository URL you want to sync.
-Provide the URL when prompted.
+4. The initialization script will prompt you to enter you email id.
+Provide the offficial mail id when prompted.

     for example:
     ```
-    Enter the git repo url that you want to sync: https://github.com/user/repo.git
+    Enter your rently email address: devsecops@rently.com
     ```

 GitCatcher will then create the necessary directories, set up a cron job to periodically run the synchronization script, and initiate the first synchronization.